Engine processes user input using pre-configured listeners. Each input listener has the following properties:

 Naninovel -> Configuration -> Input context menu; for available options see configuration guide.

-Example of adding a custom input binding to toggle inventory UI can be found in the inventory example project on GitHub.
+An example of adding custom input binding to toggle inventory UI can be found in the inventory project on GitHub.

 Specifically, the custom "ToggleInventory" binding is used in UI/InventoryUI.cs runtime script.
 A binding with the same name is added via input configuration menu, under Control Scheme.